gylee17/Multi-Agent-Customer-Service-System-w-A2A-and-MCP/README.md

 Final user-facing answers for each query

 🧪 Test Scenarios Implemented

 The system fully supports all required assignment scenarios:

   ✔ Simple Query

     “Get customer information for ID 5”

   ✔ Scenario 1: Task Allocation

     “I need help with my account, customer ID 12345”

   ✔ Scenario 2: Negotiation / Escalation

     “I want to cancel my subscription but I'm having billing issues”

   ✔ Scenario 3: Multi-step Coordination

     “What's the status of all high-priority tickets for premium customers?”

   ✔ Complex Query

     “Show me all active customers who have open tickets”

   ✔ Escalation

     “I've been charged twice, please refund immediately!”

   ✔ Multi-Intent

-“Update my email to new@email.com and show my ticket history”
+    “Update my email to new@email.com
+     and show my ticket history”

-Each scenario logs detailed A2A transitions.
+Each scenario prints detailed A2A communication logs.

 📓 Notebook Demo

-A Jupyter Notebook version is included:
+A Jupyter Notebook version is available at:

-Copy code
 demo/A2A_demo_notebook.ipynb

-It contains:
+It includes:

-Explanation of setup
+  - Setup instructions

-Agent imports
+  - Agent imports

-Helper functions
+  - Helper functions

-Execution of all scenarios
+  - Logs for all scenarios

-A2A message logs

-Final consolidated responses
+  - Final consolidated responses